 CAR: UNHCR condemns attack on humanitarian convoy, two dead

-This is a summary of what was said by UNHCR spokesperson Fatoumata Lejeune – to whom quoted text may be attributed – at the press briefing, on 29 April 2014, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Fatoumata Lejeune – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 In Central African Republic, an attack yesterday on a humanitarian convoy transporting to safety members of the Muslim community left two people dead and six injured.
 The convoy, heading for Kabo and Moyen Sido in the north, was hit by a grenade believed to have been thrown by Anti-Balaka militiamen.